 You can view the service below:

 Remembrance across the borough

-Parishes across the borough usually hold Remembrance events but this year are planning to mark the day in respectful but limited ways to ensure the safety of the public.
+Parishes across the borough usually hold Remembrance events but this year they marked the day in respectful but limited ways to ensure the safety of the public.

-The Royal British Legion have shared a number of alternative ways for residents to commemorate Remembrance Day from home, including creating a Remembrance space in your garden by planting plants that have a connection to Remembrance, using Zoom, Facebook or another online meeting resource to host an online Remembrance service or activity or create an online exhibition of Remembrance related photos from local residents that schools or others could use to discuss local Remembrance activities
+The Royal British Legion shared a number of alternative ways for residents to commemorate Remembrance Sunday and Armistice Day from home, including creating a Remembrance space in your garden by planting plants that have a connection to Remembrance, using Zoom, Facebook or another online meeting resource to host an online Remembrance service or activity or create an online exhibition of Remembrance related photos from local residents that schools or others could use to discuss local Remembrance activities.

 Full details of information and resources can be found on the Royal British Legion website: www.britishlegion.org.uk/get-involved/remembrance.

-Covid-19 has also meant that the Legion’s 2020 Poppy Appeal has had to go online, but families can still get involved by downloading and colouring in a Remembrance Poppy to display in their window as a show of support.
+Covid-19 has also meant that the Legion’s 2020 Poppy Appeal had to go online, but families could still get involved by downloading and colouring in a Remembrance Poppy to display in their window as a show of support.
 Visit http://bit.ly/PoppyAppeal2020